Shopify/ruby-lsp/jekyll/addons.markdown

 ### Sending notifications to the client

-Sometimes, addons may need to send asynchronous information to the client.
+Sometimes, add-ons may need to send asynchronous information to the client.
 For example, a slow request might want to indicate progress or diagnostics may be computed in the background without blocking the language server.

-For this purpose, all addons receive the message queue when activated, which is a thread queue that can receive notifications for the client.
-The addon should keep a reference to this message queue and pass it to listeners that are interested in using it.
+For this purpose, all add-ons receive the message queue when activated, which is a thread queue that can receive notifications for the client.
+The add-on should keep a reference to this message queue and pass it to listeners that are interested in using it.

 **Note**: do not close the message queue anywhere.
 The Ruby LSP will handle closing the message queue when appropriate.